 #1 Archer’s Voice by Mia Sheridan

 If you’re a romance reader, you must have heard of Archer’s Voice by now.
 It’s the emotional story of a boy who grows up isolated from and by a society that gave up on him.

 I’m here for you.Archer’s voice, mia sheridan

 A tragic event that happened in the past altered his ability to speak.
-His voice.
 In a world full of prejudices and appearances, people think he is mentally impaired or that there is something wrong with him.